- View Offline

 - Putting type in motion

-Typography is a deep and wonderful universe.
-Looking at Letterforms, we can see that there are independently beautiful as works of art.
-In addition to being beautiful, Letterforms also form words, sentences, and thoughts.
+- Typography is a deep and wonderful universe.
+Looking at letter forms, we can see that they are independently beautiful as works of art.
+In addition to being beautiful, letter forms also form words, sentences and thoughts.
 These are the very foundation of our history.
-Letterforms enable us to communicate with one another and to transmit every aspect of our civilization from one generation to the next.
-I'm Ina Saltz, and I'd like to welcome you to the world of Typography.
+Letter forms enable us to communicate with one another and to transmit every aspect of our civilization from one generation to the next.
+I'm Ina Saltz and I'd like to welcome you to the world of typography.

 Typography is everywhere.
 It has traditions, practices, functions, and a language all its own.
 Type plays a vital role in every form of media.
-The whole idea of this course is to give you a solid foundation in the basics of Typography.
-Whether, you're designing a brand identity, a book, a website, or just a brochure for a local business.
-If you've never had any formal training in Typography, there will be plenty of material in this course to help you make better decisions about your Typographic usage.
+The whole idea of this course is to give you a solid foundation in the basics of typography, whether you are designing a brand identity, a book, a website, or just a brochure for a local business.
+If you've never had any formal training in typography there will be plenty of material in this course to help you make better decisions about your typographic usage.

-Even if you're not new to the field, I think you'll find this course to be a great refresher, and you may even discover some new concepts and practices that will improve your use of Typography.
-We'll explore universal and timeless principles of Typography and explain good Typography practices.
-We're going to get up close to the details of type so you can get a better sense of why it works the way it does.
-We're going to talk about basic principles of Type to help you make the best design choices for your projects.
+Even if you are not new to the field I think you will find this course to be a great refresher and you may even discover some new concepts and practices that will improve your use of typography.
+We'll explore universal and timeless principles of typography, and explain good typographic practices.
+We're going to get up close to the details of type, so you can get a better sense of why it works the way it does.
+We're going to talk about basic principles of type to help you make the best design choices for your projects.